 The Birmingham Energy Institute is using robotics technology initially develop for nuclear power plants to look for ways to remove and dismantle potentially explosive lithium-ion cells from electric vehicles.
 There were a number of fires at recycling plants where lithium-ion batteries have been stored improperly.

 A key problem is that manufacturers are usually secretive regarding what actually goes into the batteries, which makes it difficult to recycle them properly.
-Now, recovered cells are mostly shredded, leading to a mixture of metals that can be separated using pyrometallurgical techniques.
+Today, recovered cells are mostly shredded, leading to a mixture of metals that can be separated using pyrometallurgical techniques.

 The open question is the consequences that such demand will have on the environment and the communities near the salt mines where the lithium is extracted.
-The more gadgets and electric vehicles the more lithium that will be needed in the future, raising the need to develop more environmentally friendly extraction techniques.
+The more gadgets and electric vehicles, the more lithium that will be needed in the future, raising the need to develop more environmentally friendly extraction techniques.